influxdata/docs-v2/content/kapacitor/v1.6/administration/configuration.md

 # ...

 [[influxdb]]
-  # Connect to an InfluxDB cluster
+  # Connect to InfluxDB
-  # Kapacitor can subscribe, query and write to this cluster.
+  # Kapacitor can subscribe, query, and write to this cluster.
   # Using InfluxDB is not required and can be disabled.
+  # To connect to InfluxDB OSS 1.x or InfluxDB Enterprise,
+  # use the following configuration:

   enabled = true
   default = true
   name = "localhost"